teyc/karma-typescript-jspm/README.md

 --------

-`jspm` is used to download all the required libraries, and it generates a manifest file `config.js` that ties module names with the location of the module. e.g. map `jasmine` module to `jspm_packages\npm\jasmine@2.5.3\`
+`jspm` is used to download all the required libraries, and it generates a manifest file `config.js` that is required by SystemJS.
+The manifest file ties module names with the location of the module.

+e.g. map `jasmine` module to `jspm_packages\npm\jasmine@2.5.3\`

     System.config({